 You’re probably still going to miss “mom’s home cooking,” but we think you will enjoy the food on-campus.

 What’s the best place to live as a Freshman?

 Every University Housing facility has its benefits.
-Maybe the suite-style of Fluor Tower sounds good to you…maybe you would like to live close to Everybody’s Kitchen (EVK) in a residence hall like Birnkrant or New Residential College… or perhaps the diverse and unique environment provided by Parkside International Residence College sounds most exciting to you.
+Maybe the suite-style of Fluor Tower sounds good to you… maybe you would like to live close to Everybody’s Kitchen (EVK) in a residence hall like New or North Residential College… or perhaps the diverse and unique environment provided by Parkside International Residence College sounds most exciting to you.

 The short answer is that there is no “best” when it comes to housing.
 If you want to try to figure out what is best for you, spend some time reading about and taking virtual tours of the different facilities on campus on the USC Housing website, located here.

 How do students typically get around the campus?

 Despite our relatively large population, the University Park Campus (which is where the majority of our undergraduate coursework is completed) is not intimidatingly large.
 It is relatively easy to navigate and takes about fifteen minutes to traverse on foot.